-Shoreline Stability- A mix of natural shoreline and armored slopes are present in this reach, with the natural areas located primarily along the islands and the Columbia Gorge Interpretive Center property.
+Shoreline Stabilization- A mix of natural shoreline and armored slopes are present in this reach, with the natural areas located primarily along the islands and the Columbia Gorge Interpretive Center property.
 The reach's soil types include Arents, Bonneville and Steever soils.
 Arents soils are composed of gravelly sandy loams.
 Bonneville soils are stony sandy loams.
 Steever soils are stony or gravelly clay loams.
 Arents and Steever soils both are Well Drained, and have Moderate availability of water storage.
-Bonneville soils are 1115 Somewhat Excessively Drained, have a Very Low availability of water storage, and a Slight erosion hazard.
+Bonneville soils are Somewhat Excessively Drained, have a Very Low availability of water storage, and a Slight erosion hazard.

 The Rock Cove reach is rated as "Good" and has limited Geologic Hazards.
-The slopes greater than 25% present a Moderate Hazard as potentially unstable slopes (Map 5A).
+The slopes greater than 25% present a Moderate Hazard as potentially unstable slopes (Figure 5A).
 The greatest hazard in the reach is the High liquefaction potential of the railroad/highway berm if an earthquake were to occur.

-- 1120 Fish-Blocking Culverts- There are no culverts identified on the WDFW inventory within this reach, however, local reconnaissance identified a culvert in the western portion of this reach for Foster Creek.
+Fish-Blocking Culverts- There are no culverts identified on the WDFW inventory within this reach, however, local reconnaissance identified a culvert in the western portion of this reach for Foster Creek.
 The ability of fish to pass through this culvert is unknown.
-The presence of this culvert is all that prevents application of the "Excellent" rating. - Permanently Protected Areas- Between the Columbia Gorge Interpretive Center, Skamania County, and 1125 rights-of-way for the City's Rock Creek Drive and WSDOT's SR 14, the entire shoreline is stewarded by public or non-profit entities.
-These public and non-profit entities will ensure that a degree of responsible environmental protection during shoreline use and development within this "Good" rated reach; however, no areas in this reach are subject to permanent protective covenants or environmentally protective deed restrictions. - 1130 Priority Habitat & Species- The PHS priority habitat types within the reach support waterfowl concentrations and palustrine aquatic habitat.
-The PHS species within the reach include northern spotted owl,
+The presence of this culvert is all that prevents application of the "Excellent" rating.

+Permanently Protected Areas- Ownership in this reach is shared by Columbia Gorge Interpretive Center, Skamania County, and WSDOT.
+These public and non-profit entities will ensure that a degree of responsible stewardship for shoreline use and development within this "Good" rated reach; however, no areas in this reach are subject to permanent protective covenants or environmentally protective deed restrictions.

-Canada goose, Chinook, steelhead, and resident and rainbow trout and coastal cutthroat.
+Priority Habitat & SpeciesThe PHS priority habitat types within the reach support waterfowl concentrations and palustrine aquatic habitat.
+The PHS species within the reach include northern spotted owl, Canada goose, Chinook, steelhead, and resident and rainbow trout and coastal cutthroat.
 The only monitored non-PHS species within the reach is the ringneck snake.
-Some threat to aquatic habitat exists based on the spread of milfoil.
 This reach shares the "Good" rating with the Columbia River reaches which also serve several species and habitat purposes.

-Wetland Acreage- A locally performed wetland inventory identifies a 0.03-acre wetland upland of Rock Creek Drive near the Ryan Allen Road intersection and a 0.27 acre emergent wetland on the upland side of Rock Creek Drive near the Rock Cove Assisted Living Facility.
-Neither is identified on the NWI maps (Map 8).
+Wetland Acreage- A 0.03-acre local inventory wetland is mapped in a northern portion of the reach and a 0.27 acre emergent wetland is mapped in the western portion of shoreline jurisdiction.
+Neither is identified on the NWI maps (Figure 8).
+The presence of this wetland is a positive ecological indicator and justifies the "Good" rating of this reach.

-1140 4.6.4 Altered Conditions
+1030 4.6.4 Altered Conditions